GaetanoMondelli/pled-unlock/README.md

   "dsOauthServer": ",
   "secret": ""
 }
-make sure the private key is in the same position as indicated in the jwtConfig.json
+Make sure the private key is in the same position as indicated in the jwtConfig.json

+Once added the FIREBASE_SERVICE_ACCOUNT= we can use the `yarn pled:upload` to upload `packages/nextjs/public/pled.json` into the right  storage bucket and make it availble

 ### Provide any libraries or APIs you used